MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/6-sentinel.md

 ![Data received](../media/6-data-received.png)

 When you connect the data source, your logs will be synced to Sentinel.
-You'll see a summary of the data that's been collected in the **DATA RECEIVED** graph for your connector.
+You'll see a summary of the data that has been collected in the **DATA RECEIVED** graph for your connector.
 You'll also see the different data types that have been collected for the source.
 For example, the Azure Active Directory connector collects sign-in logs and audit logs for you.

 ## Use alerts to monitor your enterprise